Mikayel Nalbandian: Views and philosophy

 A radical, Nalbandian was an advocate of reform, renewal, and progress.
 He championed secularism and anti-clericalism.
 In Soviet historiography, Nalbandian was characterized as a materialist, revolutionary democrat, and a utopian socialist.
-The historian Bardakjian summarizes his views as follows:
+Bardakjian summarizes his views as follows:

 Ronald Grigor Suny notes that Nalbandian was "used and misused by Soviet historians as the Armenian equivalent to the Russian 'enlighteners' of the late 1850s and early 1860s—Herzen, Ogarev, Chernyshevskii, and Dobroliubov."
 According to Louise Nalbandian, he "became a link between the revolutionary movement in Russia and that of Armenia."
 According to Suny, although Nalbandian was "influenced by many of the same intellectual currents as the Russian radicals, Nalbandian's interests were almost exclusively contained within the world of the Armenians."
 He has been described as ideologically a narodnik.
 Soviet historiography portrayed him as an internationalist, who fought for the liberty of all peoples, especially those of Russia.
 In 1862 Nalbandian spoke out in support of the North during the American Civil War, which aimed to end slavery.

 He believed in the importance of both individual and national freedom.
 Nalbandian also advocated female education.
 Nalbandian's outlook was humanistic.
 In 1859 essay on Alexander von Humboldt, he argued that science should serve humanity.
 He had an intense interest in how science-based policies could improve human conditions.
 Soviet historians considered Nalbandian to be a follower of the "anthropological materialism" of Ludwig Feuerbach.

 Nalbandian admired many Western European authors, including utopian socialists Robert Owen and Charles Fourier, the anarchist Pierre-Joseph Proudhon, authors Goethe, Friedrich Schiller, Lord Byron, French Lumières Montesquieu, Rousseau, and Voltaire.
 He especially admired Rousseau for his promotion of democracy, republicanism, anti-clericalism, and defense of civil liberties.
 In 1865, while in prison, Nalbandian wrote a poem to Rousseau's memory.
 Nalbandian also praised Shakespeare's plays for their realism and often quoted or referred to Shakespeare in his writings.
 He greatly appreciated Giuseppe Verdi's works and was particularly amazed by Il trovatore.
 In his literary and aesthetic views, Nalbandian was also influenced by Aristotle, Nicolas Boileau-Despréaux, Gotthold Ephraim Lessing, Hegel.
 In August 1863 he authored a critique on Hegel, in which he extensively quoted Chernyshevsky.